 Acne vulgaris is most common on the nose and around the eyes3.
 It rarely is found on the neck and back or elsewhere on the body.
-It can occur at any time of life, but is most common beginning about the age of 8 and 18, when the adrenal glands begin to mature, until the age of 18, when sex organs completely mature.
+It can occur at any time of life, but it is most common beginning about the age of 8, when the adrenal glands start to mature, until the age of 18, when sex organs completely mature.

 Another common form of acne, affecting up to 1 in 10 people of Scandinavian or British descent4, is rosacea.
 This form of acne usually is limited to the nose and cheeks5.
 It causes tiny pimples rather than big pimples, but it can change the structure of tissues beneath the skin.